danieldelacruz01/trails/README.md

 -------------------
 Trails is a landmark scavenger hunt game.
 There is an app for andriod built on cordova.

 App link:
 ---------
-You can find the currently deployed app at somewhere yet to be decided.
+You can find the currently deployed app at; https://trails-app.herokuapp.com/.

 Github workflow
 ---------------